 Then please call the Early Help Gateway on 01274 432121

 The Early Help Gateway is made up of workers and managers from Early Help, the Police and Families Information Services.
 There is also involvement from social workers and Primary Mental Health Link Workers.
 They will use Signs of Safety in their conversations

-- what is going well for the family amd who already helps them?
+- what is going well for the family and who already helps them?

-- how do we think extra support will help this family?
+- how we think extra support may help this family?

-At the first Team Around the Family Meeting a Lead Worker will be agreed with the family, who will continue to co-ordinate support and be the key contact for the family and ensure the plan is addressing the needs identified and progress is being made.
+At the first Team Around the Family Meeting a lead worker will be agreed with the family, who will continue to co-ordinate support and be the key contact for the family to make sure the plan is addressing their needs and progress is being made.

-Each Targeted Early Help Cluster team and/or Panels will be able to:
+Each targeted Early Help cluster team and/or the multi agency panel in each area will be able to:

 - Advise on existing early help assessments and plans